Indra333/earthscape/app/README.md

 [Earthscape](../) is a fork of [Chatbot UI](https://github.com/mckaywrigley/chatbot-ui) by [Nick Wrigley](https://twitter.com/mckaywrigley).

+	conda create --name myenv &&
+	conda activate myenv

 These steps are from: [github.com/mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui), but you may need to setup a virtual environment using conda in order to avoid dependencies/version issues on your computer.

 1. Clone the forked repo to local desktop.
 2. Create and activate a new virtual environment using conda (may skip this if don't want to use the virtual environment)
 3. cd into the repository, run npm install and brew install supabase/tap/supabase (I'm a MacOS)

-4. run supabase start, but before that make sure Docker is installed and running on you computer.
+4. make sure Docker is installed and running on you computer.
+You should see a whale at the top - click to see a gree dot to confirm it is running.

 This step takes a while since Docker needs to pull images and create the containers.

+5.

+	supabase start &&
+	cp .env.local.example .env.local &&
+	supabase status

-5. run supabase status.
+6. run supabase status.
 This should gives the configuration information needed.
-6. run cp .env.local.example .env.local as specified in the readme.
+7. run cp .env.local.example .env.local as specified in the readme.
-7. Open the .env.local file (note it might be a hidden file in the repo), fill in the NEXT_PUBLIC_SUPABASE_URL, NEXT_PUBLIC_SUPABASE_ANON_KEY and SUPABASE_SERVICE_ROLE_KEY information by using the configuration information obtained from step 5.
+8. Open the .env.local file (note it might be a hidden file in the repo), fill in the NEXT_PUBLIC_SUPABASE_URL, NEXT_PUBLIC_SUPABASE_ANON_KEY and SUPABASE_SERVICE_ROLE_KEY information by using the configuration information obtained from step 5.
-8. npm run chat.
+9. npm run chat.

 Kudos to Ziyao!
 <br>